MrT-Stephens/CSharp-Digital-Vending-Machine/README.md

 * Clicking on an item will add the item to the basket and increase the total price of the order.
 * Clicking the checkout button will slide out a payment panel.
 * Dragging coins to the coin slot in the payment panel allows the user to pay for their order.
+* Right-clicking on items in the basket will pop up a context menu allowing the user to delete items.

 ## Installation